 There are a few things I wish I had known before my c-section!
-I had always thought in the back of my mind that I might end up having a c-section, I think it was just a lingering fear I had my whole pregnancy.
-I also thought I would have gestational diabetes, and I passed with flying colors, so I began to think I was just worrying over nothing!
+I had always thought in the back of my mind that I might end up having a c-section.
+I think it was just a lingering fear I had throughout my whole pregnancy.
+I also thought I would have gestational diabetes, but I passed with flying colors, so I began to think I was just worrying over nothing!

 My labor was going amazing, and then things started to slowly go downhill.
 Clay started showing signs of distress, they put oxygen on for probably 8 hours of my 12 hour labor.
 When the doctor kept coming in, I would get the doom feeling as something wasn’t going right, and would get more anxious by the minute.
 Then the moment he said c-section I broke down, I mean tears flooded in.